nomadsdev/veil-sight-python/README.md

 ### 1. Create or Edit the Configuration File

-Create a `config.ini` file in the project directory, specifying window titles, image folder paths, and OCR settings.
+Create a `config.ini` file in the project directory to specify window titles, image folder paths, and OCR settings.
 For example:

 ```ini
 [Settings]